mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 action into individual panels.
 It is a series of ordered drawings, with dialogue, action or other pertinent details.
 Storybaording is used extensively during the planning phase of animation to discuss and keep a record of how the story and animation would actually playout.
 It is similar to a trial-run for your finished animation.
-It looks like a comic-book, but unlike a comic-book, storyboard is not the end result but rather an intermediate planning step.

 The Storyboard docker makes creating and managing storyboards easier in Krita.
 You can add, remove and edit panels and the comments in them.
 It is interactive with the timeline